 Tall, lithe and charming, Bhumika Arora has beautifully plucked out of a period of relative obscurity and is turning heads, in India and across the world.
 Established fashion publications like Vogue have gone on to state, “Bhumika radiates a confidence and beauty that is quite rare in a business populated by sameness.”

 Just a few years ago, Bhumika harboured the quintessential dream to make it big, hailing from a relatively small city.
 Today, she has been labelled a supermodel.
-One of India’s newest supermodels and a charming addition to the list of androgynous models in India, Bhumika Arora has racked up appearances for Armani Prive, Fendi, Bottega Veneta and many more luxury and fashion brands.
+One of India’s newest supermodels and charming addition to the list of androgynous models in India, Bhumika Arora has racked up appearances for Armani Prive, Fendi, Bottega Veneta, and many more luxury and fashion brands.